-You might contact us yourself or on behalf of a friend or family member who may be finding it hard to cope at home – perhaps following a stay in hospital, an illness or a fall.
+You might contact us yourself or on behalf of a friend or family member who may be finding it hard to cope at home.
+Our team is made up of social workers, occupational therapists, nurses, physiotherapists and rehabilitation workers.

-If you need support following a discharge from hospital, you should be referred to the hospital social work team.
-This team works within the Dudley Group of Hospitals.
-Patients or their carers who would like support, advice or guidance from a social worker can ask ward staff to contact the team, or they can be contacted by phone on 01384 456111.
+If you need support following a discharge from hospital, you should be referred to the hospital social work team who work within the Dudley Group of Hospitals.
+Patients or their carers who would like support, advice or guidance from a social worker can ask ward staff to contact the Access Team.

 The team will assess your needs and either provide you with appropriate advice and information or refer you to the living independently service.
 In some cases, once the hospital considers that you are medically fit for discharge, you may be offered what is called a 'step down' bed in a care home so that your ongoing needs can be assessed there.